marioroy/mandelbrot-python/README.md

 ## Preparation

 On GNU/Linux or UNIX derivative, refer to the OS specific instructions for CUDA installation.
-GCC 13 or older is required and must be in your path before newer GCC releases.
+Depending on the CUDA version, GCC 13 or older is required and must be in your path before newer GCC releases.

 On Windows, install [Build Tools for Visual Studio 2019](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers).
 Select only "Desktop Environment with C++" when installing.
 I tried version 16.11.25 from March 14, 2023, having no issues.